msali123/apc-llc.github.io/_posts/2012-04-11-supercomputing-school-on-gpu-computing-and-cuda-institute-of-computational-mathematics-and-mathematical-geophysics-siberian-branch-of-russian-academy-of-science.md

 ---
 layout: post
-title: "Supercomputing school on GPU Computing and CUDA"
+title: "Supercomputing school on GPU Computing and CUDA at Institute of Computational Mathematics and Mathematical Geophysics Siberian Branch of Russian Academy of Science"
 tags:
 - Software Engineering
 - Trainings